Gurujot/Gurujot/README.md

 - Graduated from the University of Windsor with degrees in Computer Science and Economics.
 - Exploring new languages and technologies to improve my skills.
-- Most recently worked at Primal Security Inc. as a software developer.
+- Most recently worked at Primal Security Inc. as a software developer Intern.
-- Currently learning more about Cloud Architecture and AI.
+- Currently learning MERN Stack through AppAcademy Open.
 - Some of my hobbies include Photography and Powerlifting.

 <h3> 🛠 &nbsp;Tech Stack</h3>